SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

 Example:

-If you build an app using the following stable IDs for the component and the views using the SAP Fiori Worklist Application template, here's what the concatenated IDs that are generated at runtime look like:
+Let's say you're building an app with a component called `myProducts`.
+You're using stable IDs for the views and contained views.
+Here's what the concatenated IDs that are generated at runtime look like:

 <table>